wobbals/noodle-shoelace/README.md

 task.
 Cleaned up as much of it as possible, but the file layout for `bin/www` and `app.js` feels a bit odd to me.

+Pretty much all the heavy lifting in the app is in `helpers/transmogrifier.js`.

 ## On topic detection

 This prompt reminds me how much fun text search and retrieval was as an